Coronavirus: Is the NHS ready for the surge in cases?

 Big field hospitals are being set up

-In the coming weeks, a field hospital at the ExCeL Centre in east London should be up and running.
+A field hospital at the ExCeL Centre in east London opened on Friday, and will eventually hold up to 4,000 patients.

-Dubbed the Nightingale Hospital, the temporary base will be staffed by NHS medics with the help of the military.
+Dubbed the Nightingale Hospital, the temporary base is being staffed by NHS medics with the help of the military.

 It will initially provide about 500 beds equipped with ventilators and oxygen.

-Another temporary hospital, at the National Exhibition Centre in Birmingham, with a capacity for 5,000 beds, will open in mid-April.
+Another temporary hospital, at the National Exhibition Centre in Birmingham, with a capacity for 5,000 beds, will open on 12 April.

 A 1,000-bed facility at the Manchester Central Conference Centre (formerly the GMEX Centre) will also open in mid-April.